Begin Main Content Area

 WCAIS

 In 2011, the Department of Labor and Industry embarked on a workers' compensation technology upgrade, which resulted in the Workers' Compensation Automation and Integration System (WCAIS).
 The WCAB was the first Commonwealth agency to "go live" with WCAIS.
 Appeals and petitions can be filed with the WCAB electronically using WCAIS.
-Appeals can also be filed on paper using the LIBC-2526 form and mailed to the WCAB Central Office in Harrisburg.
+Appeals can also be filed on paper using the LICB-2526 form and mailed to the WCAB Central Office in Harrisburg.
 The WCAB continues to make assessments and adjustments to WCAIS in order to improve public service and maintain the integrity of the administrative appellate process.

 Commissioners of the Board

+Hon.
 Alfonso Frioni, Jr., Esq., Chairman

+Hon.
 William I. Gabig, Esq.

+Hon.
 Robert A. Krebs, Esq.

+Hon.
 David H. Wilderman, Esq.
+Hon.
+Maura Mundy, Esq.

 The Secretary of the Board is Steven Loux, Esq.